-Is it Time for a New Liquid Level Float Switch?
+Time for a New Liquid Level Float Switch (Know When to Replace Your Tank Sensors)

-Liquid level sensors or float switches are used to monitor liquid levels in tanks or other vessels and are designed to react according to predefined high or low levels.
+Liquid level sensors or float switches are used to monitor liquid levels in tanks or other vessels and are designed to react according to predefined level heights, both high and low.
 Some of the ways they react are to:

 - Warn of high or low level conditions